parsampsh/adminx/README.md

 - Able to Customize frontend layout
 - Able to Customizing by language and localization
 - RTL layout
-- Has Multiple Selectable Beautiful Default layouts (coming soon...)
+- Has Multiple Selectable Beautiful Default themes
 - Advance Permission and Group handling
 - Customizing Authorization
 - Advance options for model Datatable